 - Uncontrolled high blood pressure.

-Do not take zolmitriptan if you have known allergy to other triptans.
+Do not take zolmitriptan if you have a known allergy to other triptans.

 Taking zolmitriptan with other medicines